-Looking after someone with dementia can be challenging, and there may come a time when you are unable to look after them at home anymore; or it is in everyone’s interests that residential care is considered.
+Looking after someone with dementia can be challenging.
+There may come a time when you’re unable to look after them at home anymore; or it’s in everyone’s interests that residential care is considered.

-Dementia UK provides specialist dementia nurses, Admiral Nurses, who work alongside families to give the one-to-one support and guidance that helps them face dementia with more confidence.
-This leaflet draws on their expertise and gives advice on making the decision to look for a care home, and then choosing the right one for the person with dementia and your family.
+Dementia UK provides specialist dementia support for families through our Admiral Nurse service.
+When things get challenging or difficult for people with dementia and their families, Admiral Nurses work alongside them, giving the compassionate one-to-one support, expert guidance and practical solutions that can be difficult to find elsewhere.
+This leaflet draws on their expertise and gives advice on making the decision to look for a care home, including choosing the right one for the person with dementia and your family.

 Types of care homes